mgijsberti/styleguide-kss-phantomcss/README.md

   @font-size-forms: 17px;
 ```
 Use variable font-size-buttons in buttons.less and font-size-forms in base.less.
-Wait for the styleguide to reload. and compare again.
+Wait for the styleguide to reload.
+And compare again.

 ```shell
 grunt verify:compare